Property Management System. Sounds simple, right?

 If you’re managing a single property, it’s not difficult to call your cleaner and schedule housekeeping around the check-in and check-out times of one particular guest.
 However, when you manage multiple listings in different locations, the challenge of managing cleaning, housekeeping and maintenance teams can become a full-time job in itself.
 Furthermore, you’re more likely to make mistakes if everything is being managed manually.

 Team and task management features fall into one of two categories: Tasks may be generated automatically following a specific “triggering event” (e.g. a booking confirmation or checkout).
-Alternatively, one-time tasks may also be entered manually.
+Alternatively, one-time tasks may also need to be entered manually.

 A PMS with good team and task management features will enable you to specify default time frames that individual tasks are required to be completed by.
 These can then be mapped onto your calendars as well as shared with staff and relevant team members.